 11. Lastly, coaches and parents of younger children must become familiar with Growth & Maturation rates & injury potential

-Too many times we, at EAP, have witnessed either parents and / or coaches of pre-teen adolescents continue to subject the child to high volume or high impact type sports or training on hard surfaces and in cold weather, such as running; only see the outcome of such a strategy, lead in repetitive stress type injuries.
+Too many times we, at The System, have witnessed either parents and / or coaches of pre-teen adolescents continue to subject the child to high volume or high impact type sports or training on hard surfaces and in cold weather, such as running; only see the outcome of such a strategy, lead to repetitive stress type injuries.

 As mentioned earlier, structure lags behind conditioning.
 Knowing this becomes even more critical when you are dealing with bodies that are growing exponentially to the rate of physical adaptation.
 In cases such as this, it is best advised to lower the training volume and / or seek softer, more forgiving training surfaces, until the growth spurt has normalized.
 Coaches and parents should measure the heights of the athlete, at least once a month, during this time frame, to best then determine the appropriate course of conditioning methodology.